cloudfoundry/community/toc/rfc/rfc-draft-buildpacks-s3-bucket-namespacing.md

 ## Proposal

 Implement proper namespacing for BOSH blobs in the buildpacks S3 bucket to improve organization, discoverability, and maintainability.
-Two options are proposed:

-### Option 1: Folder-Based Namespacing

-Implement BOSH's built-in folder namespacing feature by adding `folder_name` configuration to each buildpack BOSH release.
+The idea is to introduce folder-based namespacing per buildpack.
+This could be implemented using BOSH's built-in folder namespacing feature by adding a folder_name configuration to each buildpack BOSH release.
+### App Runtime Interfaces
 #### Implementation

 **Step 1: Update BOSH Release Configuration**